REACH OUT TODAY

 Get Started Today

-If you or a loved one are struggling with opioid addiction but wonder how long addiction counseling takes or have other questions, call us at 866-881-1184 or contact us here.
-Our highly qualified staff will be happy to help give you an idea on what to expect from your addiction recovery timeline, help verify your insurance, and assist with any other questions you may have.
+If you hear your loved one using slang terms for heroin, it may be time to find them addiction treatments that can help.
+If you or a loved one are struggling with opioid addiction and are in need of opioid use disorder treatment, but wonder how long it takes or have other questions, call us at 866-881-1184.
+Our highly qualified staff will be happy to help give you an idea of what to expect from your addiction recovery timeline, help verify your insurance, and assist with any other questions you may have.
+Opioid withdrawal isn’t easy, but we can help you through it.
+We can help you end drug and alcohol abuse for good.